yangrongwei/ray-spark/Readme.md

-Introduction of Spark -- C++ plugin wrapper for GCC (focus on GENERIC)
+Spark -- GCC Plugin Interface C++ Wrapper (focus on GENERIC)

+Introduction

 Project **spark** is a student project for studying gcc plugin.
 The purpose of **spark** is trying to put a thin C++ class/object wrapper for gcc GENERIC intermediate representation.
+As well as archive sample code.

-If it works, it will be very natural for contemporary programmers to manipulate GENERIC **tree** class/object hierarchy in C++, not the strange gcc object-in-C way, which is macro call.
+If it works, it will be very natural for contemporary programmers to manipulate GENERIC **tree** class/object hierarchy in C++ with IDE help.
+Left the strange GCC's object-in-C macro access way.

 The working version is based-on GCC 4.6.1.
 Future version will be switched to GCC 4.7 when it (spark or gcc) is stable.
 The project is initialized in early March 2012.
 Since it is a student project, there is no clear plan for its path.
 Roughly, we should have a working release with demo/test code in May 2012.
 The code name _spark_ is chosen because I like the word.